 The state of Mississippi gets its name from the Mississippi River, which was named by the Chippewa Indians who called it “misi-ziibi”, which means literally the “Great River”.
 Phonetically you can hear how that translates easily to Mississippi.
 The capitol and largest city is Jackson with just a tad under 200,000 residents.
 No other Mississippi town has over 100,000 people, which makes Jackson almost the only reliable town for auto transport companies to ship in and out.
 The state ranks 31st in U.S. population, but is devoid of the big metropolitan cities that neighboring states have.
 Alabama has Birmingham, Tennessee has Nashville and Memphis, Louisiana has New Orleans, and Arkansas has Little Rock.
 So there’s some real pop in those places.
 But Mississippi is peppered with scores of medium size towns, which they love that small town feeling, but nothing big to write home about.
 For an auto shipper, that’s tough!

-How Easy Is It To Transport A Vehicle to Mississippi?
+How Hard Is It To Move A Car To Mississippi?

 Mississippi is actually very accessible by a number of interstate highways.
 The main north-south highway is I-55, which nearly cuts the state in half, and passes through Jackson.
 The other main highway is I-20, which does the same, splitting Mississippi in half east to west and also intersecting Jackson.
 I-59 takes a southeastern dive through Meridian and Hattiesburg, where it meets with I-10, which traces the southern most part of the state along the Gulf of Mexico.
 I-10 runs through Biloxi and Gulfport.
 The beaches in southern Mississippi, by the way, are gorgeous.
 Hidden southern gems that I’m sure they want to keep secret.

-Final Words of Advice Shipping A Vehicle In Mississippi
+Words of Advice About Auto Shipping To Mississippi

 It depends largely where you are shipping your vehicle?
 Basically if you are not along the I-55, I-20 and I-10 corridors, you’re out of luck for a fast shipment.
 And even if you are along those highways, you might be shipping the wrong direction.
 The best bet by far is Jackson because the car shipper can go in any of the four main directions.
 So we advise that if at all possible, you should meet a driver in Jackson.

-Again, the key point is to try and meet a driver in Jackson!
+The key point in Mississippi is to try and meet a driver in Jackson!

-If that is not possible, then you might still get lucky, but don’t count on it.
-Most likely your auto shipment will be a tad delayed, or maybe very delayed.
+If meeting in Jackson is not possible, then you might still get lucky, but don’t count on it.
+Most likely your Mississippi car shipping order will be a tad delayed.
 In advance we apologize for your inconvenience, but as you can tell from this page, we will not be too surprised.
 If it means anything at all, nobody else can do it any faster, so we appreciate your sticking with us.
-It’s nice dealing with straight shooters, right?
-Hope you feel that way.
-So then, check out our fancy car shipping quote calculator and find out how much it costs to ship your car in Mississippi!
+You can also visit Direct Express Auto Transport to fill out a simple form and get a free car shipping quote.
+We make it easy to book your vehicle shipment online.

 Mississippi Auto Transport